xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 ### Simple Example

 In the first example, we define a protocol for catalog items that includes an analytics event identifier.
-This ensures that all items in the tree structure have a consistent way to log events.

 ```swift
 public protocol CatalogItem: Hashable {